Sailing Expedition to St. Kilda, Scotland

 Sail with expedition yacht Zuza to one of the most remote and beautiful parts of the UK for a trip of a lifetime!

-Skipper Helen aims to spend three days on St. Kilda, exploring the main island of Hirta (with picnic lunches provided for all-day walks) and viewing the other islands and stacks in the group – Dun, Soay, Stac Lee, Boreray and Stac an Armin.
-The rest of the voyage will navigate guests to some of the most stunning scenery in the world, that is only accessible by sea.
-From white sandy beaches with crystal clear water to stark rocky hills patched in purple heather.
+From white sandy beaches with crystal clear water to stark rocky hills patched in purple heather, the Outer islands feel untouched by humans, a place that just simply commands a connection with nature.
 Each day there will be time to walk ashore, climb a mountain or wander along these perfect beaches before heading back for a cosy evening on board.
-Your journey back will be more leisurely, with beautiful anchorage and hidden coves.
+Your journey back will be more leisurely, with beautiful anchorage and hidden coves waiting to be discovered.

 Wonderful WILDLIFE Encounters